Green poop with IBS can result from green leafy vegetables, food colorings, infections, severe attacks of IBS diarrhea, and others.

 - Your first attack of abdominal pain was for 6 or more months.

-- Your abdominal pain is occurred 3 days every month in the past 3 months.
+- Your abdominal pain has occurred 3 days every month in the past 3 months.

 - Your abdominal pain improves or worsens when you defecate.